-Illicit drug abuse has been a widespread problem in the United States for decades, but the misuse of prescription opioids is a more recent development that poses just as serious a public health problem.
-While most people with prescriptions take their medications responsibly, the results from a National Survey on Drug Use and Health revealed that an estimated 54 million people have intentionally used medications for non-medical reasons at least once.
-This makes up about 20% of Americans aged 12 and older.
-The problem has remained prevalent for years and, according to various professionals in the field of addiction recovery, has become an epidemic.
+Illicit drug abuse has been a widespread problem in the United States for decades.
+However, the misuse of prescription opioids is a more recent development that poses just as serious a public health problem.
+In fact, the results from a National Survey on Drug Use and Health revealed that an estimated 54 million people have intentionally used medications for non-medical reasons at least once.
+This sample size makes up about 20% of Americans aged 12 and older.
+The problem has remained prevalent for years.
+And, according to various professionals in the field of addiction recovery, it has become an epidemic.

 The Unofficial Definition of a Substance Abuse Epidemic